World Water Forum: 5th World Water Forum: Turkey

 Civil society protest was considerable, notably about the negative effects of dams.
 Blockades and marches were organised, and Turkey deported peaceful protesters.

 6th World Water Forum: France

 The 6th WWF was held in Marseille, France, from March 12 to 17, 2012.
 There were, again, extensive protests against the greenwashing of water commodification by corporations and the effects of dams.
 It was also criticized for not explicitly recognizing a human right to water and sanitation, as was done by the UN General Assembly in 2010.

 7th World Water Forum: Korea

-The 7th World Water Forum on the theme of "Water for Our Future" took place from 12 to 17 April 2015 in Daegu and Gyeongbuk, Republic of Korea.
+The 7th World Water Forum on the theme of "Water for Our Future" took place from 12 to 17 April 2015 in Daegu–Gyeongbuk, South Korea.

 8th World Water Forum: Brazil

-The 8th World Water Forum took place in Brasilia, Brazil, from 18 to 23 March 2018, the first one in South America.
+The 8th World Water Forum took place in Brasília, Brazil, from 18 to 23 March 2018, the first one in South America.

 9th World Water Forum: Senegal

 The 9th edition of the World Water Forum will be held for the first time in West Africa in 2022.
 The 9th World Water Forum will take place in Dakar, Senegal.
 This 9th edition was initially scheduled for 2021, but was postponed due to the COVID-19 pandemic.
 The venues for the forum will be the Abdou DIOUF International Conference Centre and Dakar Arena.
 Eventually, it was decided that the event will be an in-person event and not a hybrid or online event.